opendocsg/opendoc-supreme-court-judgements/2019_SGHC_138/report.md

 128    Generally, an act of conversion occurs when there is an unauthorised dealing with the claimant’s chattel as to question or deny his title to it, while a claim in detinue lies at the suit of the person who has a right to immediate possession of goods against a person who is in possession of the goods and who, upon proper demand and without lawful excuse, fails or refuses to deliver them up: _Simgood Pte Ltd v MLC Shipbuilding Sdn Bhd_ (at \[150\] and \[159\]).

-129    Navin had engaged professional movers to pack his parents’ belongings at the Poole Road property into several boxes, which were then returned to them.[\[note: 116\]](#Ftn_116) Ram testified that Navin had “sent two truckloads of cartons to the hotel” where he was putting up with Mrs Ram temporarily.[\[note: 117\]](#Ftn_117) Ram/Mrs Ram claimed that certain items were not returned to them.[\[note: 118\]](#Ftn_118) However, neither Ram nor Mrs Ram produced any evidence in support of their claim apart from their bare statements.
+129    Navin had engaged professional movers to pack his parents’ belongings at the Poole Road property into several boxes, which were then returned to them.[^116] Ram testified that Navin had “sent two truckloads of cartons to the hotel” where he was putting up with Mrs Ram temporarily.[^117] Ram/Mrs Ram claimed that certain items were not returned to them.[^118] However, neither Ram nor Mrs Ram produced any evidence in support of their claim apart from their bare statements.
 I therefore dismissed these claims.

 ## Ram’s minority oppression claim